solita/solita.github.com/_posts/2020-05-22-clojurescript-web-serverwith-macchiato-shadowcljs-and-reitit.md

-First two middlewares are needed for parameter wrapping. `params/wrap-params` does query params parsing and reads possible body of a HTTP request. `rf/wrap-restful-format` does encoding/decoding depending on Content-Type of the request. `wrap-body-to-params` is a new middleware which I made because Reitit expects body params to be in `body-params` named map in the Ring request.
+First two middlewares are needed for parameter wrapping. `params/wrap-params` does query params parsing and reads possible body of a HTTP request. `rf/wrap-restful-format` does encoding/decoding depending on Content-Type of the request. `wrap-body-to-params` is a new middleware that I made because Reitit expects body params to be in `body-params` named map in the Ring request.

 `wrap-coercion-exception` is a middleware which catches request and response coercion errors and returns 400 or 500 level error messages.
-In real development at least 400 error should include also some information why the request are rejected.
+In real development at least 400 error should include also some information why the requests are rejected.
-Reitit error object contains data which could be transformed to more human friendly way pretty easily.
+Reitit error object contains data that could be transformed to a more human friendly way pretty easily.

 ## Asynchronous handlers

-Compared to regular Clojure Ring handlers Macchiato uses asynchronous variant of a handler which have three parameters instead of regular one.
+Compared to regular Clojure Ring handlers Macchiato uses an asynchronous variant of a handler which has three parameters instead of the regular one parameter.
 The additional parameters are respond and raise callbacks.
 For Node.js we only need to use respond.

 ## Testing the server